intro-to-data-science-21-workshop/15-LisaPramann-CSR-with-sf/README.md

 **Caitlin Sarro** prepared and formatted the presentation slides and concentrated on the key features of sf.

-**Lisa Pramann** prepared and formatted the README and the  exercises in the .rmd-file and focused on the spatial data operations.
+**Lisa Pramann** prepared and formatted the .readme and the  exercises in the .rmd-file and focused on the spatial data operations.

 The video was recorded jointly.